- Between 1872 and 1892: 81,511 Russians emigrated to southwestern PA & surrounding area

 - They were of the peasant class.

-- the cuisine of Russia has been affected by all of those countries and Russian cuisine has influenced all of the countries above, as well (pre-1991) and the cuisine still crosses country border lines.
+the cuisine of Russia has been affected by all of these countries and Russian cuisine has influenced all of the countries above, as well (pre-1991) and the cuisine still crosses country border lines.

 - the census data in southwestern PA, northwestern WV and southeastern Ohio does not really reflect the actual number of Russians in the area because it says only 2-3% of the population in the area is Russian.
 However, many of the immigrants who came to this country (even though they were under the possession of Russia) would say they were (for example) Moldavian, Georgian, Armenian, Polish, etc. so an actual number would really be much higher.